What is the Createquity Arts Research Prize?

 - Added Value: the work either 1) makes a unique contribution to the literature or 2) is designed explicitly to replicate previous work on an important and under-studied topic.

-The top scoring studies from the first round will be evaluated by an external panel representing some of the best research minds in the country.
-In the second round, we will add the following criteria as potential tiebreakers: inventiveness, transparency, courage displayed in the choice of topic or approach, and the extent to which this prize would represent a significant opportunity for the author(s).
+The top scoring studies from the first round are evaluated by an external panel representing some of the best research minds in the country.
+In the second round, we add the following criteria as potential tiebreakers: inventiveness, transparency, courage displayed in the choice of topic or approach, and the extent to which this prize would represent a significant opportunity for the author(s).

 How can I nominate research to be considered for the prize?

-We’ve been collecting research throughout 2016, and continue to mine the depths of academic journals and our personal networks for studies that we might have missed along the way.
-But we need your help.
-If you would like to recommend a specific published research study for consideration, please fill out a short form here.
-You can submit up to three nominations total.
-If you have more than three you’d like to recommend to us, please email Rebecca Ratzkin at firstname.lastname@example.org.
+We collect research regularly, and continue to mine the depths of academic journals and our personal networks for studies that we might have missed along the way.
+If you would like to recommend a specific published research study for consideration, please email Rebecca Ratzkin at email@example.com.

 Who can I contact for further information?